ForzaETH/race_stack/README.md

 If you found our race stack helpful in your research, we would appreciate if you cite it as follows:
 ```
-@misc{baumann2024forzaeth,
+@article{baumann2024forzaeth,
-      title={ForzaETH Race Stack - Scaled Autonomous Head-to-Head Racing on Fully Commercial off-the-Shelf Hardware},
+  title={ForzaETH Race Stack—Scaled Autonomous Head-to-Head Racing on Fully Commercial Off-the-Shelf Hardware},
-      author={Nicolas Baumann and Edoardo Ghignone and Jonas Kühne and Niklas Bastuck and Jonathan Becker and Nadine Imholz and Tobias Kränzlin and Tian Yi Lim and Michael Lötscher and Luca Schwarzenbach and Luca Tognoni and Christian Vogt and Andrea Carron and Michele Magno},
+  author={Baumann, Nicolas and Ghignone, Edoardo and K{\"u}hne, Jonas and Bastuck, Niklas and Becker, Jonathan and Imholz, Nadine and Kr{\"a}nzlin, Tobias and Lim, Tian Yi and L{\"o}tscher, Michael and Schwarzenbach, Luca and others},
+  journal={Journal of Field Robotics},
   year={2024},
-      eprint={2403.11784}
+  publisher={Wiley Online Library}
 }
 ```